 In 2014, the Panacea app was launched and Steven Immenga was named the first member of merit.
 The Committee of Recommendation was set up as well and the 'Stichting Co-Out' became an official committee of our association.

 2015 was marked by a number of changes.
 The GMM was altered and proposals for a boardfunction- and a boardyearshift were approved.
 That year the musical 'Beauty and the Beast' was performed twice in the Stadsschouwburg, which gave us amazing favourable reviews.
 The membercard can be used as a discountcard since then and the careerpage has been totally updated.

 In 2016 the new website was built.
 Also, all preparations for the whole lustrumweek, which would take place in Febraury 2017, were done in 2016.
 The Board of 2016 was for one year ánd a month Board of the M.F.V.
 Panacea, so the Boardyear shifted.
 Also, Lisanne de Vos was named the second member of merit.

 2017 was all about the 6th Lustrum of the M.F.V.
 Panacea: Vertigo, Dizzy from head to toe!
 Also the musical Aïda was performed two times for an enormous audience.
 Also two members of merit were named, two of the founders of the M.F.V.
 Panacea: Dick Hofstee en Niels Maijers.

 Lustrum VII: 2018-present

-All of the above show that the M.F.V.
+All of the above shows that the M.F.V.
 Panacea is constantly subject to change.
-The question is now: what awaits Panacea in the year 2020?
+The question is now: what awaits Panacea in the upcoming years?